UBC-InfoVis/447-materials/programming-assignments/skeletons/p0/assignment.md

 *Out: Tue Jan.
 17, 2023.
 Due: Fri Feb.
 3, 2023, 6pm.*

-*Submit the entire __p0__ project (as a folder or as a zip file), to Gradescope before the due date.
+*Submit the entire __p0__ project as a zip file to Gradescope before the due date.
 DO NOT upload any other files.
 Failure to follow instructions will result in an administrative overhead penalty of up to 20%*

 This programming assignment assumes that you have fulfilled all course prerequisites and followed along with the D3 tutorials.